suzieh/suzieh.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     A visual representation of the LMdist algorithm.
 (A) PCoA plot with an arch/horseshoe shape.
-(B)
+(B) Given a radius, (C) we connect any other samples within that radius to the sample.
+(D) We connect neighbors for all samples until we have a fully connected graph.
+(E) We can recalculate distances by traversing these paths, thereby extending long ditances.
+(F) Using these adjusted distances as input for dimensionality reduction, we can resolve the linear gradient!
 </div>

-Applying the LMdist algorithm, we can resolve the pH gradient along the x-axis!
-This is exciting on its own, but we also find that other variation between the soil samples is now shown in the y-axis direction - meaning we have enabled the discovery of new findings!
+Applying the LMdist algorithm, we can **resolve the pH gradient along the x-axis**!
+This is exciting on its own, but we also find that other variation between the soil samples is now shown in the y-axis direction - meaning we have enabled the **discovery of new findings**!

 <div class="row">